rizac/stream2segment/README.md

 http://phersung.blogspot.de/2013/06/how-to-compile-libxml2-for-lxml-python.html

 - On Ubuntu 14.04
 All following issues should be solved by following the instructions in the section [Prerequisites](#prerequisites).
-However,
+However:
  - For numpy installation problems (such as `Cannot compile 'Python.h'`) , the fix has been to update gcc and install python2.7-dev:
 	```sudo apt-get update